 Note: You will only need to do this once.

 You will now be logged in to the Zoom application and ready to start or schedule your first meeting.

 Note: Zoom meetings can also be scheduled by visiting https://latrobe.zoom.us and selecting Zoom Account Sign On (SSO).
 In Profile settings you can upload a profile photo and add a "personal vanity URL" of your choosing.
 You can leave other settings as default but check that your local time zone is correct.

 Zoom is also available on iOS, Android or Linux and can be downloaded from the respective app stores.
-Once the application is open, follow the same steps as found above in Subsequent use (Windows or Mac desktop) to get started.
+Once the application is open, Login with SSO and enter the Domain URL latrobe.zoom.us.

 Zoom plug-in for Outlook